10 First Aid Skills Everyone Should Know

-However, having first aid supplies isn’t going to do you much good if you don’t know how to use them.
+However, having first aid supplies isn’t much good if you don’t know how to use them.

 Here are the top 10 first aid skills that every prepper (and everyone else too!) should know.